distancify/handbook/development/methodology/managing-sprint-work.md

 **It is paramount that the team decides on a common unit for the Task effort.**

 Bugs can be seen as a type of Task.
 It uses a different Work Item Type than Task but is always connected to a parent PBI and is handled the same way as a Task on the Sprint board.
-For more details, refer to the [Product Backlog article](product-backlog.md#bugs).
+For more details, refer to the [Product Backlog/Bugs](product-backlog.md#bugs) section.
 For the rest of this article, the term **Task refers to both Tasks and Bugs**.

 ## Workflow / States